What is Medical Information Technology?

 What are my career choices?

-The Medical Information Technology Program prepares graduates to work in a medical setting as an administrative assistant.
+The Medical Information Technology Program prepares graduates to work in a variety of roles in a medical setting.

 What are my degree, diploma, or certificate options?

 - Electronic Health Record Specialist: 30 credit hours